The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Representable Relation Algebras with a Flexible Atom

-In this section we define relation algebras with a flexible atom and show how to reduce the classification problem for their network satisfaction problem to the situation where they are additionally \emph{integral}.
-Then we show that integral relation algebras with a flexible atom have a normal representation.
-Therefore, the universal-algebraic approach is applicable; in particular, we make heavy use of Theorem~\ref{polinv} in later sections.
-Finally, we prove that every normal representation of a finite relation algebra with a flexible atom has a Ramsey expansion.
+In this section we define the concept of a flexible atom and show how to reduce the classification problem for the network satisfaction problem for a finite $\mathbf{A} \in \rra$ with a flexible atom to the situation where $\mathbf{A}$ is additionally integral (Proposition~\ref{prop:flex implies integral}). { A finite representable relation algebra $\mathbf{A}$ is called \emph{integral} if the element $\id$ is an atom of $\mathbf{A}$ (cf.~\cite{Maddux2006-dp}).}

+Then we show that an integral $\mathbf{A} \in \rra$ with a flexible atom has a normal representation.
+Therefore, the universal-algebraic approach is applicable; in particular, we make heavy use of polymorphisms and their connection to primitive positive definability in later sections (cf. Theorem~\ref{polinv}).
+Furthermore, we prove that every normal representation of a finite representable relation algebra with a flexible atom has a Ramsey expansion (Section \ref{subsec: normalre}).
 Therefore, the tools from Section \ref{subsection:Ramsey} can be applied, too.
+Finally we give some examples of representable relation algebras with a flexible atom (Section \ref{subsec:exam}).
+We start with the definition of a flexible atom.